-- the ethical dilemmas involved in the implementation of the research project in non-EU countries; - the risk and benefit analysis concerning the cooperation; - a confirmation that the research project can be conducted in non-EU countries in accordance with their domestic laws and ethical standards.
+- are the investigators intending to make any effort to avoid exposing the study participants (including, in particular, communities with limited access to health care and medical services) to the risks of pandemic, epidemic and other threat to public health? - b) provide information concerning: - the ethical dilemmas involved in the implementation of the research project in non-EU countries; - the risk and benefit analysis concerning the cooperation: - a confirmation that the research project can be conducted in non-EU countries in accordance with their domestic laws and ethical standards.

-6.2 Will the research use local human, cultural or natural resources, e.g. human beings, animals, plants, human or animal genetic material, human remains, historical artefacts, protected plant or animal species, etc.?
+6.2 Will the research use local human, cultural or natural resources, e.g. human beings, animals, plants, human or animal genetic material, human remains, historical artefacts, protected plant or animal species, endangered fauna or flora samples etc.?

-- the type of local resources to be used in the research project; - the approval, acquired or pending, of an appropriate ethics committee, especially if the research project involves human genetic material (if applicable); - compliance with the provisions of the Nagoya Protocol to the Convention on Biological Diversity, in the case of research on genetic material (if applicable); - the agreement confirming the establishment of research cooperation with the foreign research institution/institutions: - the permission, acquired or pending, of appropriate state authorities for the use of local cultural or natural resources, e.g. archaeological or historical artefacts, protected plant or animal species.
-See point 8.
+- the type of local resources to be used in the research project; - the approval, acquired or pending, of an appropriate ethics committee (institution and country), especially if the research project involves human genetic material (if applicable); - compliance with the provisions of the Nagoya Protocol to the Convention on - Biological Diversity, in the case of research on genetic material (if applicable); - the agreement confirming the establishment of research cooperation with the foreign research institution/institutions; - the permission, acquired or pending, of appropriate state authorities for the use of local cultural or natural resources, e.g. archaeological or historical artefacts, protected plant or animal species.
+See Point 8.